-Book binding, or book bindery to some, is the process that involves assembling printed or written pages into a single manuscript.
+Bookbinding is a process that involves assembling printed or written pages into a single manuscript.
 The pages are enclosed inside a cover, which is typically thicker and more durable to provide added protection.
-Binding can be done with glue, stitching, heat pressing, and other methods to create the ideal finished product for any project.
+Bookbinding can be done with glue, stitching, heat pressing, and other methods to create the ideal finished product for any project.
 The costs and other considerations involved depend on the exact method of binding chosen, which we’ll discuss below.

 Despite the growing popularity of eBooks and digital printing, there is still much value to be had from printing physical books either in addition to or instead of a digital version.
 Some readers just prefer tangible books.
 In other cases, such as with employee manuals or technical manuals, a printed reference may be necessary.
 If you’re publishing a workbook-style piece or something you want people to be able to notate, printing a hard copy might also be beneficial.